ExtraHorizon/docs/changelog-generator/content/changelogs/20230531_tasks_service-1-4-0.md

 **🎁 Features**
-* Functions can be used as a HTTP(s) endpointAPI Functions can be used to create your own endpoints.
+* Functions can be used as a HTTP(s) endpoint
+  * API Functions can be used to create your own endpoints.
-  * Send a task failed eventWhen a task fails, task fails event is triggered.
+* Send a task failed event
+  * When a task fails, task fails event is triggered.

 **⚒️ Improvements**
 * Allow empty body in the execute endpoint.